Problems API

 Problem Properties

-Accessing Fields
+Accessing variables

-for field in problem.fields
+for v in problem.variables

 end

-Accessing Equations
+Accessing equations

 # Get equations